Administration Health Services

 5. The doctoral dissertation.

-Specializations are currently available in strategic management, health services research, and health informatics.
-Students must complete all coursework in the first three areas and pass a comprehensive examination in each area before work can officially begin on the dissertation.
+and statistics, and in their area of specialization and pass a comprehensive exam in each of the areas before work can officially begin on a dissertation proposal and dissertation.
 The investigation and other special work leading to the dissertation must be performed directly under the guidance and supervision of a five-person committee of the UAB graduate faculty.
-The normal minimum period in which the doctoral degree can be earned is three to four years of full-time study.
+The normal minimum period in which the doctoral degree can be earned is three to five years of full-time study.

 If entering with a baccalaureate degree, a student is required to earn a minimum of 72 credit hours comprised of the following: